sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 A [Study on open source software governance at the European Commission](https://op.europa.eu/en/publication-detail/-/publication/1aa67278-5464-11ea-aece-01aa75ed71a1) shows that their open source strategy is in line with the best practices from public services and private companies.
 It confirms that the strengthened policy on the use of open source software is the norm nearly everywhere.
-The study’s high-level recommendations are:
+The study's high-level recommendations are:

 - emphasise the use and benefits of open source;
 - create a dedicated open source entity that fosters and measures strategy adoption;